PlayQ/unity-uitest-tool/README.md

 <img src="documentation/images/recorder-interface.png" width="600">

 * `Start Record` button - enables recording mode, your clicks would be recorded as actions and added to existing action list.
-You can select necessary assertation and edit params for each actions.
+Then you can select necessary assertation type and edit params for each recorder actions.
 * `Stop Record` - disables recording mode.
 All recorded actions are keep safe.
 * `Check` - enables/disables mode, in which clicks on ui buttons don't trigger them.
 Window will be colored green when check mode is enabled.
 * `Pause mode` - set time scale to 0 when enabled, useful when it needs to emulate game pause and record things.